Kokand: Russian colonial period

+Arab geographers and travelers of the 10th century, Al-Istakhri and Ibn Haukal mention the city of Khovakand or Khokand, which in distance corresponds to the present Kokand.

+According to written sources and local legends, there were ancient cities of Akhsikath, Kubo (Quva), Rishton, Osh, Bab (Pop), Koson (Kashan), Mo-ar-gilon (Margilan), Andigan (Andijan), Uzgen, Isfara, Varukh, Sokh, Konibodom and Khujand in Fergana already at the time of its conquest by Arabs who established Islam here (in the beginning of the 8th century).

+Arab travelers of the 10th century mention many other towns and generally notice that, besides towns, there were many large villages in Fergana.

+Havokand or Hokand, located on the Silk Road between India and China on one side and Persia and the Near East on the other, may have been a major trade center of its time.
+It was destroyed by the mongolic peoples in the 13th century.

 Main sights

 The Palace of Khudayar Khan

 The Palace of Khudayar Khan was built between 1863 and 1874 by ruler Muhammad Khudayar Khan.
 American diplomat Eugene Schulyer described it as being "much larger and more magnificent than any other [palace] in Central Asia.”

 Khudayar Khan commissioned architect Mir Ubaydullo to build him a royal residence with 114 rooms set around seven courtyards.
 The ruler wanted his mother to live in one of the palace's grand buildings, but she refused and set up her yurt in a courtyard.

 The facade of the building is decorated with mosaic tiles and an Arabic inscription above the entrance.
 The inscription translates as “The High palace of Seid Mohammad Khudayar Khan”.

 Most of the palace, including its harem, was demolished by the Soviets, but 19 rooms remain in palace.
 These are open to the public, and the interiors have been partially restored.
-They show a combination of Russian and traditional Uzbek styles, and the exquisite craftsmanship of Kokand's 19th century artisans.
+They show a combination of Russian and traditional Uzbek styles, and the exquisite craftsmanship of Kokand's 19th-century artisans.
 It is possible to view the palace's collection of Chinese ceramics on request.